Carol1020/project1_lima_food_guide/README.md

 * Access to all users' details.
 * Allowed to add information to all models; as well as edit/delete existing page information.

-# Full CRUD system
+# CRUD system
 CRUD system is mainly implemented to achieve following functions:
+1. User sign up (create, read)
+2. User sign in (create, red and delete)
+3. Allow admin to make changes to the webpage (full CRUD).
-1. Allow all users with an efficient account to add information to "Favorites".
+4. Allow all users with an efficient account to add information to "Favorites" - (create, read and delete)
-2. Allow admin to make changes to the webpage.

 # Bootstrap